 For example, freedom was kept from Black people in America for about 300 years.
 Instead of being free, they were enslaved.
 Slavery destroyed millions of lives and still has long-reaching consequences in modern-day society.

 Today, many Americans celebrate the end of slavery.
 Are you WONDERing on which day they do so?
 It’s not January 1, the day President Abraham Lincoln signed the Emancipation Proclamation.
 It’s also not April 9, the day the Civil War ended.
 You might think it’s December 6, the day slavery was made illegal by the 13th Amendment.
 But that’s not it, either!
 People celebrate the end of slavery on June 19.

 This holiday is called “Juneteenth.”
 It’s the date slavery ended in Texas, which was the westernmost state in the Confederacy.
 During the Civil War, many enslavers relocated to Texas as the Union Army moved through the South.
-They did so to keep people enslaved longer.
+They did so to keep people under their power for longer.